hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

      3. 4.25       3.25       5.33333333 6.75       5.        ]

-The following sections give a tabular overview of statistical functions in *NumPy* (source: *NumPy* v.1.13 docs).
-The listed functions only represent fundamental statistic functions and *NumPy* provides many more options, which can be leveraged using any search engine with *NumPy*  and the desired function as search keywords.
+The following tables give an overview of statistical functions in *NumPy* (source: *NumPy* v.1.13 docs).
+These functions only represent fundamental statistic functions and *NumPy* provides many more options, which can be found with any search engine (tap *NumPy*  and the desired function as search keywords).

 ***